-Each of these can be contributed to the quality of recruiter your RPO partner brings.
+Each of these can be contributed to the quality of recruiters your RPO partner brings.
 Whether you’re seeking software developers in the heart of London, Berlin or Prague, or undertaking an executive search across Europe with the need for relocation, your RPO recruiters should be equipped with market intelligence, experience in your industry, and the confidence to consult (bringing with them the recommendations you need to make an informed decision).

 The promises made by RPO business leaders are only as effective as the teams delivering the solutions.
-High-quality recruiters and subject matter experts (SMEs) will not only deliver great hiring results, but will also enable an organization to achieve their strategic objectives – whether that includes future-forward and proactive talent acquisition initiatives, streamlined process management that incites greater efficiency, improved diversity and inclusion in recruitment, or any number of other key objectives.
+High-quality recruiters and subject matter experts (SMEs) will not only deliver great hiring results, but will also enable an organization to achieve their strategic objectives – whether that includes future-forward and proactive talent acquisition initiatives, streamlined process management that incites greater efficiency, improved diversity and inclusion in recruitment, or any other key objectives.
 When your RPO promises “expert” recruitment teams, dig deeper.